 Following this consultation, the Department intends to publish a formal regulatory proposal in the Canada Gazette, Part I, for broader public comment.

 So, look for final implementation to take place probably around 2015-2016.

-At Occupational Safety Group, we apply the highest compliance standards to our training.
+At OSG, we apply the highest compliance standards to our training.
 When legislation has been passed, the GHS will be added to the current WHMIS training we offer.
 At that time, the changes will include adopting all of the major GHS health and physical hazard classes including aspiration hazard and specific target organ toxicity-single exposure.
 The coursewill feature the new more specific names for its hazard classes that will be required for the 16 section MSDS headings.